Keeping your details up to date

 I have been a customer for several years, why do I need to answer these questions or send more documents now?

-All financial institutes in Sweden, such as banks, payment providers, etc. need to have updated information about their users throughout their relationship.
-This is according to the Swedish AML act (2017:630) and the complementing Swedish Financial Supervisory Authority’s (SFSA) General Guidelines, which govern measures against money laundering and terrorism financing.
+All financial institutes in Europe, such as banks, payment providers, etc. need to have updated information about their users throughout their relationship, for example, to ensure that we comply with measures against money laundering and terrorism financing.
+This information may vary by country and as we transfer the iZettle service to PayPal Europe, we need to ask for additional information in order to comply with requirements from the regulator in Luxembourg.
 We ask these questions to all of our users, when they’re new and as time goes by.

 Why has my account been paused?

-If we have not received the documents we requested or answers to the questions we have asked, we will sometimes temporarily pause customers’ accounts.
-This because, according to Swedish law, we are not allowed to provide our services to a user if we don’t know who they are or what they’re using our services for.
+If we have not received the documents we requested or answers to the questions we have asked, we will sometimes temporarily pause customers’ accounts and/or stop deposits.
+This is because, according to our regulatory requirements, we are not allowed to provide our services to a user if we don’t know who they are or what they’re using our services for.
 When we have received sufficient answers or the documents that we have requested, we will reactivate your account.

 I feel that some of these topics infringe on my privacy.
 Are you really allowed to ask them?

-In order to safeguard the trust we have as a social actor, we are required to ask these questions.
-All banks and other financial institutions in Sweden are, according to the Act on measures against Money Laundering, obliged to have good knowledge of their customers.
-The authorities therefore demand that we collect this information about our customers, and when you answer the questions, you help us behave responsibly and prevent criminal activity.
-We know that almost all of our users are honest, but in order to discover the few that are not, we ask questions to everyone these questions, without exception.
+In order to safeguard the trust we have as a financial entity, we’re required to ask these questions.
+All banks and other financial institutions in the EU are, according to the regulations on measures against money laundering, obliged to have good knowledge of their customers.
+The authorities, therefore, demand that we collect this information about our customers, and when you answer the questions, you help us behave responsibly and prevent criminal activity.
+We know that almost all of our users are honest, but in order to discover the few that are not, we ask questions to everyone, without exception.
 You should know that we do not ask these questions because we are in some way suspicious of your business in particular.

 Can I answer these questions later/can I provide the documents later?

 Yes, you can answer our questions/send the requested documents at any time you want.
-However, if we have not received a response within 30 days of the first email/notification being sent, we will have to pause your account until we have received the requested answers/documents.
+However, if we have not received a response within 60 days of the first email/notification being sent, we will have to pause your account and/or stop your deposits until we have received the requested answers/documents.

 Do I have to answer these questions/do I have to give you these documents?

 Yes, all customers have to answer these questions.
-It is our duty as a financial institution and as a responsible social actor to ask these questions to all our customers.
-All banks and other financial institutions in Sweden are, according to the Act on measures against money laundering, obliged to have good knowledge of their customers.
+It is our duty as a credit institution and as a responsible social actor to ask these questions to all our customers.
+All banks and other financial institutions in the EU are, according to regulations on measures against money laundering, obliged to have good knowledge of their customers.